-- establish a sales, marketing and distribution infrastructure, including relationships across our supply chain, to commercialize any products that have completed the development process; - conduct additional field trials of our current and future product candidates; - secure manufacturing arrangements for commercial production; - continue to advance the research and development of our current and future product candidates; - · seek to identify and validate additional product candidates; - acquire or in-license other product candidates, technologies, germplasm or other biological material; - are required to seek regulatory and marketing approvals for our product candidates; - make royalty and other payments under any in-license agreements; - maintain, protect, expand and defend our intellectual property portfolio; - · seek to attract and retain new and existing skilled personnel; and - experience any delays or encounter issues with any of the above.
+- establish a sales, marketing and distribution infrastructure, including relationships across our supply chain, to commercialize any products that have completed the development process; - conduct additional field trials of our current and future product candidates; - secure manufacturing arrangements for commercial production; - continue to advance the research and development of our current and future product candidates; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates, technologies, germplasm or other biological material; - are required to seek regulatory and marketing approvals for our product candidates; - make royalty and other payments under any in-license agreements; - maintain, protect, expand and defend our intellectual property portfolio; - seek to attract and retain new and existing skilled personnel; and experience any delays or encounter issues with any of the above.

-We do not expect to generate material revenue unless and until we successfully complete development and full-scale commercialization of one or more of our product candidates, which may take a number of years and is subject to significant uncertainty.
+We do not expect to generate significant revenue from product sales unless and until we obtain regulatory approval of and commercialize one or more of our current or future product candidates.
+We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of our product candidates and begin to commercialize our product candidates that complete the development process.
 Until such time that we can generate substantial revenues from sales of our product candidates, if ever, we expect to finance our operating activities through a combination of cash on hand, equity offerings, debt financings, government or other third-party funding, and licensing arrangements.
 However, we may be unable to raise additional funds or enter into such arrangements when needed on favorable terms, or at all, which would have a negative impact on our financial condition and could force us to delay, limit, reduce or terminate our development programs or commercialization efforts or grant to others rights to develop or market product candidates that we would otherwise prefer to develop and market ourselves.
 Failure to receive additional funding could cause us to cease operations, in part or in full.